-In partnership with the U.S. Department of Health and Human Services Administration for Children and Families Office of Planning, Research, and Evaluation (OPRE), the Delaware School-Based Health Center (SBHC) Data Interoperability and Sharing Cooperative (DISCO) connects a statewide network of school-based health centers (SBHCs) and myriad data sources to associated data interoperability solutions while recognizing larger public health problems and concerns.
+With funding from the U.S. Department of Health and Human Services Administration for Children and Families Office of Planning, Research, and Evaluation (OPRE), the Delaware School-Based Health Center (SBHC) Data Interoperability and Sharing Cooperative (DISCO) has connected a statewide network of school-based health centers (SBHCs) and myriad data sources to to create data interoperability solutions to address larger public health problems and concerns.

-DISCO will align the Delaware SBHC strategic plan to the Apex SBHC Data Hub ecosystem using a phased approach of planning, onboarding, and implementing to address technical, procedural, and humanistic data interoperability challenges across the five uses cases that define the Data Hub:
+DISCO successfully aligns the Delaware SBHC strategic plan to the Apex School-Based Health Care Data Hub ecosystem using a phased approach of planning, onboarding, and implementing to address technical, procedural, and humanistic data interoperability challenges across the five uses cases that define the Data Hub:

 1. Establishing organizational and user access permissions governed by Business Associate Agreements and other data sharing agreements;